Your cookie settings can be changed at any time through your browser settings. To find out more see our cookies page.

 Branch: The Royal Bank of Scotland PLC, Fishergate Branch, 97 Fishergate, Preston PR1 2DP

 Visit our online payments page to make a payment online.
-Please have your debit / credit card and invoice number available (there will be a charge of 1.5% for paying by credit card).
+Please have your debit / credit card and invoice number available.

 Payment can be made at any Post Office.
 Just hand over the invoice or benefit letter showing the bar code at the counter, along with your cash or card.